|

 (ii) the likelihood of the person interfering with evidence, witnesses or assessors or any specially affected person;

-The applicant has stated thed the law and has got two persons as surety, namely, Meredani Tokivau and Kitione Kalawa.
+The applicant has stated the law and has got two persons as surety, namely, Meredani Tokivau and Kitione Kalawa.
 The first surety states she is the girlfriend of the applicant.
 While the second surety states he is the cousin of the 1st surety.
 The applicant further informed the Court the condition in remand is not good and it is over-crowed.
 The applicant stated that the sum is small and the offence is not serious.
 The accused also wished to have bail to get a lawyer.

 The Court has noted the law on Bail and the submissions by the applicant and the prosecution.
 The maximum for the offence is 10 years imprisonment.
 Unlike what the applicant is stating the charges against the applicant are indeed serious.
 If convicted the applicant is facing an immediate custodial sentence.
 There is a strong incentive for him to abscond bail.

-ourt is a is also not satisfied with the sureties provided in Court.
+The Court is also not satisfied with the sureties provided in Court.
 They have virtually no influence over the accused which will ensure that the accused appears in Court at the next hearing.
 The Court also in its enquiry with the accused noted that the accused is lying when he states he is originally from Lautoka when he is from Ba.

 The Court is mindful of the remand conditions but just be because a Prison is overcrowded the Court will not let persons who are flight risk to have their way.
 Overcrowding is an issue the Corrections Authorities need to address.
 The Court will deal with bail application on case by case baisis according to law.
 The Applicant who is knowledgeable can inform the Corrections authorities that he needs to consult the lawyers and they will guide him and assist him.

-Cnya Lakshman
+Chaitanya Lakshman

 Resident Magistrate